-The new year is around the corner, and most people would agree that they’re happy to put 2020 behind them.
-With a new year comes a new opportunity to start fresh and live the life that allows you to be your best self.
+The new year is around the corner, and with a new year comes a new opportunity to start fresh and live the life that allows you to be your best self.

 - Make time for grant writing.
 Lack of funding is the biggest qualm amongst literacy practitioners.
 With so much on the go, it can be hard to make grant writing a priority, but it’s extremely important if you want to continue the great work you do.
 Check out our handy list of adult literacy funding opportunities for non-profits to help you get started.

 - Reduce screen time.
-We live in a digital world, and 2020 forced us to go online even more.
 Make a point in the new year to try and reduce the amount of time you spend on social media, your phone or in front of a computer.
 Excessive screen time has been found to increase the risk of obesity, sleep problems and diseases like diabetes.
-Research has also shown that the overuse of devices and social media can be linked to an increase in loneliness as well as depression in teens[ii].

-- Free up time by using plug and play literacy programs.
+- Free up time with ready-to-use literacy programs.
 Finding new curriculum for students can be extremely stressful and time consuming.
 ABC Life Literacy Canada offers several free literacy programs that are easy to implement.
-Additionally, there is often an honorarium offered for organizations that run these programs, which can help contribute to your annual budget.
+Additionally, there is often an honorarium offered for organizations that run these programs.

 - Make “me time” a priority.
 As a literacy practitioner, you’re constantly thinking about helping your learners, which can sometimes leave limited time for yourself.
-It’s important to disconnect from work regularly, as it’s been proven to decrease stress, improve relationships, increase the quality of your work, and maintain emotion help.
-So take a lunch break, go for a walk or treat yourself to a holiday.
-While it may be difficult, ultimately, making time for yourself will indirectly help your learners in the long run.
+It’s important to disconnect from work regularly, as it’s been proven to decrease stress, improve relationships, increase the quality of your work, and maintain emotional health.
+So, take a lunch break, go for a walk or treat yourself to a holiday.
+While it may be difficult, making time for yourself will help you stay energized and also indirectly help your learners in the long run.